 2.1 Research Design

-This study employed a non-experimental quantitative research design utilizing the correlational method.
+This study employed a quantitative approach using survey research design, specifically utilizing the correlational survey design .
 This approach was deemed appropriate as it allowed the researcher to examine the degree of association between institutional politics and the educational authenticity of teachers.
 According to Baguio and Baguio (2025), two variables may appear related because they are both influenced by a third factor or exhibit a shared pattern of variation.
 In this study, when factors of institutional politics and indicators of educational authenticity tend to vary together, the presence or level of one may suggest or predict the presence or level of the other.
-The correlational method was suitable for understanding how political dynamics within educational institutions are associated with the authenticity of teaching practices in public elementary schools.
+The correlational design was suitable for understanding how political dynamics within educational institutions are associated with the authenticity of teaching practices in public elementary schools.

 2.2 Research Respondents

-The respondents of this study were 141 out of 217 teachers from public elementary schools in Caraga District, Division of Davao Oriental, determined using Slovin’s formula with a 95% confidence interval and a 5% margin of error.
+The respondents were 141 out of 217 teachers from public elementary schools in Caraga District, Division of Davao Oriental, determined using Slovin’s formula with a 95% confidence interval and a 5% margin of error.
 They evaluated their colleagues through a survey questionnaire that was administered to them.
 The teachers involved in the study had served at least three years or more in public elementary schools.
 This study was conducted during the school year 2024–2025.

 2.3 Research Instrument